kshedden/seqmatch/README.md

 90).
 For a read to match a target, the sequence must match exactly in at least one of these windows.
-The remainder of the sequence needs to match such that the overall identity between the read and its matching genome sequence is the value given by the parameter `PMatch`.
+The remainder of the sequence needs to match such that the overall identity between the read and its matching genome sequence exceeds the value given by the parameter `PMatch`.

 Notes:

 * Only the first encountered matching gene sequence for each read is returned.
-We could return all of the matches, but this dramatically blows up the time/file size since it is dominated by a small number of low-information reads that match many targets.
-We could also attempt to return only the best match, but that is not implemented yet.
+We could return all of the matches, but this dramatically blows up the run time/file size, since it is dominated by a small number of low-information reads that match many targets.
+We could also attempt to return only the best match, or a bounded number of matches, but these are not implemented yet.

 __Configurable parameters__